 Breakfast with Buddha by Roland Merullo.
 Published 2007 by Algonquin.
-Hardcover.
+Literary Fiction.

 Breakfast with Buddha is the new novel from Massachusetts-based writer Roland Merullo, which takes as its subject the angst of the upper-middle-class American man, specifically one who must take a road trip with his sister's Russian New-Age guru.
 Otto Ringling is a well-off publishing executive from suburban New York whose parents have recently died, leaving him and his hippy-ish sister a valuable homestead in North Dakota.
 In order to settle the estate he must go out there and transact some business; his sister is afraid to fly and insists that he undertake the trip in the company of one Volya Rinpoche, a monk of unclear religious leanings.
 Otto is not pleased, but he's a good guy and agrees, and the trip is not what he expects.